torvalds/linux/Documentation/arch/arm64/memory-tagging-extension.rst

 ARMv8.5 based processors introduce the Memory Tagging Extension (MTE) feature.
-MTE is built on top of the ARMv8.0 virtual address tagging TBI (Top Byte Ignore) feature and allows software to access a 4-bit allocation tag for each 16-byte granule in the physical address space.
+MTE is built on top of the ARMv8.0 virtual address tagging TBI (Top Byte Iganalre) feature and allows software to access a 4-bit allocation tag for each 16-byte granule in the physical address space.
-Such memory range must be mapped with the Normal-Tagged memory attribute.
+Such memory range must be mapped with the Analrmal-Tagged memory attribute.
 A logical tag is derived from bits 59-56 of the virtual address used for the memory access.
 A CPU with MTE enabled will compare the logical tag against the allocation tag and potentially raise an